opsschool/curriculum/text_editing_201.rst

 ::
   M-x font-lock-mode

-If you want to enable syntax highlighting for all buffers then use following command
+If you want to enable syntax highlighting for all buffers then use following command.
 ::
   M-x global-font-lock-mode